vidaud/seta/seta-doc/docs/user-guide/configuration/apis.md

 The SeTA APIs provides the functions and procedures to access the data of the Communities and the functionalities from the Search tool, from a developer point of view.

-## API's in SeTA
+## APIs in SeTA

-In SeTA there are two APIs:
+In SeTA there the following APIs:
 - Communities API
 - JWT Token Authentication
 - SeTA API - Elastic Search queries